 Students should prepare a Report for Final Defense for M.S.
-Degree form and bring it to the thesis defense http://graduate.ucr.edu/forms/MastersDefense.pdf.
+Degree form and bring it to the thesis defense https://graduate.ucr.edu/filing-resources.
 Only original signatures can be accepted on this form.
 No scans, e-signatures, faxes, etc. can be used to sign this form.

 Prepare a Signature Approval Page and bring it to your thesis defense as explained in section II.
-C.